-With the introduction of the Hoverbee, tiny kamikaze drone created by Bengaluru-based firm Zulu Defence, the Indian Army has made major advancement in counterterrorism operations.
+With the introduction of the Hoverbee, a tiny kamikaze drone created by Bengaluru-based firm Zulu Defence, the Indian Army has made a major advancement in counterterrorism operations.
 This 260-gram, 15-centimeter drone is made to precisely neutralize threats and maneuver through challenging environments.

 Zulu Defence’s Chief Growth Officer and seasoned infantryman, Major Samar Toor, outlines the advantages of the Hoverbee.